Truth and Reconciliation in Cambodia: Criticism

 The Khmer Rouge Tribunals were said to be the most anticipated trials since the 1945-1946 Nuremberg trials.
 Finally, people would people be able to ask the Khmer Rouge: “why?”.
 However, the tribunals are problematic for several reasons: there is clear obstruction and corruption on behalf of the government, and most of all, because many low-level Khmer Rouge leaders are still in office today.
 The politics of country and the past of those in power inhibit justice.
 There are no “clean hands” in Cambodia (or in the international community for that matter- all great powers played some role in the war).
 The impunity received by Khmer Rouge members, and their continued involvement in government is problematic.
 Critics argue that it sends the wrong message to the Cambodian public and discredits the justice process.

 Reconciliation therefore is difficult for Cambodians.
 Many survivors are still trying to forget their past, while those who want answers are hassled by the state.
 The goal of international justice is to ‘right wrongs of the past’.
 Yet, this is more difficult in a country where the past still lingers in the present day.
 As the tribunals unfold, it is evident that Khmer Rouge leaders believed their actions to be necessary and claim they were just “following orders”.
-During trial, there is no remorse in their words: they describe the Cambodian population as pests to be exterminated’ and blame dead Khmer leader Pol Pot for their crimes.
+During trial, there is no remorse in their words: they describe the Cambodian population as pests to be exterminated’ and blame the dead leader of Democratic Kampuchea, Pol Pot, for their crimes.
 In 8 years, the E.C.C.C has produced only one verdict: that of Comrade Duch (really Kaing Guek Eav) who oversaw Tuol Sleng prison where 15,000+ Cambodians were tortured and executed.
 He was found guilty for crimes against humanity, and was sentenced to life in prison.